Odakyū Tama Line

 The Odakyu Tama Line (小田急多摩線, Odakyū Tama-sen) is a railway line operated by the private railway operator Odakyu Electric Railway in the Greater Tokyo of Japan.
 The line extends 10.6 km from Shin-Yurigaoka Station in Kanagawa Prefecture to Karakida Station in Tokyo.

-Used for commuter service by the residents of Tama New Town, the largest New Town in Japan, rapid trains are frequent on the line, through to Odakyu's Tokyo terminus at Shinjuku on the Odakyu Odawara Line) or via the Tokyo Metro Chiyoda Line subway with connections onward to the Joban Line.
-Tama Express trains terminate at Toride Station in Toride, Ibaraki, on the opposite side of Tokyo.
+Used for commuter service by the residents of Tama New Town, the largest New Town in Japan, rapid trains are frequent on the line, running through to Odakyu's Tokyo terminus at Shinjuku on the Odakyu Odawara Line.

 Service patterns

-Up to Shinjuku or Ayase on the Tokyo Metro Chiyoda Line.
-One exception is down from Shin-Yurigaoka.
-Weekday mornings only.
+Since June 2022, the services operating on the Tama Line are as follows: